oasis-open/odata-rapid/tools/README.md

 ## Installation and build instructions

-To install all tools in this monorepo run
+Install all tools in this monorepo:

 ```
 npm install
+npm run build
 ```

-Then run:
+If you had installed the tools previously and want to start from a clean slate:

 ```
+npm run clean
+npm install
 npm run build
 ```